Adriana-Camarotto/Adriana-Camarotto/README.md

 ## ✨ Hi, I’m @Adriana-Camarotto!👋😀

-- 🌱 Currently studying a Bootcamp Front End Web developer.
+- 🌱 Currently doing a Front End Web developer Bootcamp.
 - 💖 I’m passioned  about technology and committed to a career in the tech industry.
 - 📫 How to reach me linkedin.com/in/adriana-maziero-camarotto